tbrand/router.cr/README.md

 @route_handler = RouteHandler.new
 ```

 To define API, call API.new with context and params(optional) where context is HTTP::Server::Context and params is Hash(String, String).
 All APIs have to return the context.
+In this example, params is omitted.
+(The usage of params is later)
 ```crystal
 @index = API.new do |context|
   context.response.print "Hello route.cr"